The Perfect 3 Days In Rome Itinerary

 3. Palatine Hill

-Palatine Hill offers a glimpse into the luxurious lifestyles of the elite citizens of Imperial Rome.
-This historic site is home to raw beauty and hidden treasures that can captivate visitors.
+Palatine Hill is one of the loveliest spots in the city.
+It offers a glimpse into the luxurious lifestyles of the elite citizens of Imperial Rome.

 Among the ruins on the hill, the sprawling Domitian’s Palace stands out as the most impressive.
 This palace was built around 81 A.D. and belonged to Emperor Domitian, a member of the Flavian dynasty.